speaud/O3_pool_app_exercise/README.md

 That line of thought when coupled with the notion you all, or whomever, would most likely have to clone then run this locally...

-Basically I didn’t want box configuration issues to arise (e.g., MongoDB data path, missing global dependencies, incompatible unix-like flavors, etc.) when whomever was trying to run this nor did I want to slap this on a live server.
-Aside, an alternate would’ve been using one of those sandboxes out there like CodePen or JSFiddle but ultimately I decided to set up this repo.
+Basically I didn’t want box configuration issues to arise (e.g., MongoDB data path, missing global dependencies, incompatible unix-like flavors, etc.) when whomever was trying to run this...

 If we were really building this out going following Atwood thus using a full JS stack...